Back to EZVIZ Guides

 Reconnect Camera to WiFi

 If the camera went offline after a WiFi password change or router replacement, you need to reconnect it.
 Press and hold the reset button on the camera for 5 to 10 seconds until you hear a voice prompt saying the device is ready for WiFi configuration.
 Open the EZVIZ app, tap the plus icon to add a device, and scan the QR code on the camera.
-Follow the on-screen instructions to connect the camera to your current WiFi network with the correct password.
+Complete the setup prompts to connect the camera to your current WiFi network with the correct password.

 Check Router Network Settings